-A Local Big Sur Elopement Photographer's Guide to Eloping in Big Sur
+A Local Photographer's Planning Guide to Eloping in Big Sur

 When it comes to elopement locations in the US, Big Sur is one of the top places people come to get married.
-With its vast coastal views and redwood forests, it's a place full of wonder and natural beauty.
-As a local Big Sur elopement photographer who spends countless roadtrips exploring the endless trails in the area, I'm here to help you craft an epic day that feels genuine to your love story.
-Check out this guide for location recommendations, best months to elope, day-of timelines, and planning tips!
+With its vast coastal views and redwood forests, this gem on the California coast is a place full of wonder and natural beauty.
+But it can also be a daunting and overwhelming process trying to figure out how to get married here, especially for couples visiting Big Sur for the first time.
+Common questions that pop up:

 Just 2.5 hours south of San Francisco, there's a magical place on the California coast where the redwoods meet the ocean and the ocean meets the mountains.
 The Monterey Bay has grown more and more as a destination over the years - and for good reason!
 People come from all over the world to see the abundant wildlife and drive down Highway 1 to see the views that California is known for.
 It's not a surprise that this area is also popular for weddings.
 Surrounded by such a diverse range of landscapes, there's wedding venues for every type of couple - redwood forests for a fairytale wedding in Big Sur, ocean-view terraces for romantic sunsets overlooking the Pacific Ocean, gardens flourishing against the Santa Lucia Mountains.
 And the best part is that oftentimes you don't have to choose just one!
 You could get ready in a redwoods cabin, say your vows in a garden, and chase the sunset on the coast all in one day if you wanted to.
 If that sounds like your dream wedding, out this guide on Big Sur, Carmel, and Monterey wedding venues!